Winston H. McCarty

 Winston Herbert McCarty (July 29, 1928 – June 26, 2025) was an American politician.
 A member of the Republican Party, he served in the New Hampshire House of Representatives from 1992 to 2000.

 Life and career

 McCarty was born in Berlin, New Hampshire, the son of Herbert McCarty and Nina Hodgdon.
 He attended Berlin High School, graduating in 1946.
-After graduating, he served in the armed forces during the Korean War, which after his discharge, he worked as a lineworker.
+After graduating, he worked as a lineworker.

 McCarty served in the New Hampshire House of Representatives from 1992 to 2000.

 McCarty died at the New Hampshire Veterans Home in Tilton, New Hampshire, on June 26, 2025, at the age of 96.